thegenemyers/DFA-SPEC/DFA-spec.md

 3. The P-line has been replaced with U- and O-lines that encode subgraphs and paths, respectively, and can take edge id's, obviating the need for orientation signs and alignments between segments.

-4. There is a new F-line for describing multi-alignments.
+4. There is a new F-line for describing multi-alignments and a new F-line for describing scaffolds.

 5. Alignments can be trace length sequences as well as CIGAR strings.